beestechhost/Main-Website/Readme.md

 ## 🗺️ Our Roadmap
 Goal | Is finished
 | ------ | ------ |
-French website | Yes
+French website | ✅
+World website | ✅
-Legal part | No
+Legal part | ✅
-Client area | In progress
+Client area | 🟠
-Discord server | No
+Discord server | ❌

 # About our template